mathkimchi/singularity/DEVLOG.md

 > We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard.
 >
 > \- JFK

+2026-07-15 08:48PM

+I kind of want to jump straight back into editor development, but I'm actually going to take back and reflect on Sonamu's features.
+As I was doing the glyph stuff, I realized that people don't understand how much effort I put into Sonamu when I just say I'm working on an app that organizes other apps.
+So I'm going to add a list of technical features in the README.